Cris Corzine-McCloskey

 Rachel was born and raised in Virginia Beach, Virginia.
 She lived there with her military parents and her younger sister until she was 14 years old.
 Rachel grew up in church and attended a Christian school until she graduated from high school.
 She has had a relationship with Jesus since the age of 7, when a Sunday school teacher helped her to accept Jesus into her life.

 She moved to Illinois in 1991 to begin highschool at Ezra Christian School in West Frankfort, IL.
 Rachel has two teenage children from a previous marriage and has been married to Ken Dawkins since 2013.
 Rachel received her Bachelor’s degree from SIU in Social Work in 2013, and her Master’s degree from Arizona State University in Social Work in 2019.
-She is currently working on her capstone to become a Doctor of Social Work and is due to graduate in 2023.
+She received her Doctorate in Social Work from Capella in 2023.

 Rachel has been trained in Trauma Cognitive Behavioral Therapy (TFCBT), Eye Movement